David-Desmaisons/ComposableAsync/README.md

 * Leverage C# 5.0 ansychroneous API (Task, async , await): actors comunicate with other component with Task
 * Receive return from actor with Task<T>
 * Transparent for consumer: EasyActor actors can be any C# interface returning Task.
-* Fast: performance overhead should be minize
+* Fast: performance overhead should be minimum

 Features
 --------